 Data warehouse architectures can vary widely in complexity, according to the needs of each organization.
 All data warehouses, however, must be built using these steps:

-- Cleanse your data.
+- Clean your data.
 Scan data for mistakes, omissions, and duplication; make the appropriate corrections and deletions.

 - Sort, consolidate, and summarize your data.
 This will ensure not only that it’s accurate and complete, but perhaps most important, easy to delve into and use.